Intersnack: Company history

+In 1998, Intersnack acquired the Vico company, and its Vico and Monster Munch brands.
+Since then it is run as subsidiary Intersnack France.

+In 2012, Intersnack acquired KP Snacks from United Biscuits.

 In December 2019, Intersnack and Philippine company Universal Robina formed Unisnack ANZ, a joint venture comprising Griffin's Foods and Snack Brands Australia.
 Intersnack held a 40% stake in the consolidated business.
-In August 2021, Universal Robina exited the Australian and New Zealand market by selling its remaining 60% stake in Unisnack ANZ to Intersnack.
+In August 2021, Universal Robina exited the Australian and New Zealand market by selling its remaining 60% stake in Unisnack ANZ to the company.